Help For Bullying Victims in Michigan USA

 Some memories motivate us to move in the right direction.

 All my children, my new and current husband and even our dogs were abused/bullied in some form.
 They have all been through so much, yet they keep fighting.
 My precious son, Brian, had Asperger's Syndrome and a rare heart condition, fought longer and harder than any of us.
 He was bullied horrifically due to something he could not control.
 He was different, yet I loved everything about all those differences.
-Seeing through Brian's eyes I could love the bullies, forgive the bullies, and do good for the bullies.
+Seeing through Brian's eyes, I could love the bullies, forgive the bullies, and do good for the bullies.
 Because that's how Brian lived, every single day.
-Sadly, Brian passed away from a blood clot just over a year ago.
+Sadly, Brian passed away from a blood clot in 2010.
 But his passion, love, and undying compassion for others motivates me to keep going and be the change for others.
-Overcoming fear, panic, and Post Traumatic Stress Syndrome aren't easy, but it sure beats the alternative--being locked up in my house--allowing my abusers to hold me hostage.
+Overcoming fear, panic, and Post Traumatic Stress Syndrome isn't easy, but it sure beats the alternative--being locked up in my house--allowing my abusers to hold me hostage.
 Read Family Bios

 In my adult life I still have to face those who have bullying behaviors.
 I've received nasty emails that brought me to tears, facebook messages that broke my heart, and letters & phone calls that threatened my life.
 But I've decided to not let those bullies control me or my emotions anymore.
 I know who I am.

 We are only VICTIMS if we continue to let ourselves be.
 I am a SURVIVOR, and I believe you are a survivor too!
 Stop letting others abuse and bully you.
+You can go from victim to survivor too!
 DO SOMETHING.
 ANYTHING.
 But don't sit there and isolate yourself and try to get by in a protective bubble.
 I've been there and it nearly destroyed my life.
 Together we can stop abuse, bullying and violence.